SanketSapkal/personal-website/content/jobs/Grey Labs/index.md

 ---

 - Designed and developed complete backend for the website "frrndlease.com".
-- Developed an admin panel with propritary MVC framework.
+- Developed an admin panel with proprietary MVC framework.
 - **_Stack: J2EE, SQL_**